abby-bakare/Number-Guessing-Game/README.md

 4. While guess is not equal to the number:
    - If guess < number → print "Too low!"
    - If guess > number → print "Too high!"
    - Ask for another guess
+      - <!-- Reviewer Note: Added input validation to handle non-numeric input -->

 5. When guess is correct → print "Congratulations!"
 6. End program